 The results we obtained in our work can be considered as an optimistic setting for both galaxy and CMB surveys.
-We restricted our analysis to the linear regime and we did not include any systematic effects which could impact our results and worsen the constraints.
-It was found in \citet{arf_lett2} that the impact of non-linear physics is more severe in angular galaxy clustering than in ARF.
+We restricted our analysis to the linear regime and we did not include any systematic effects that could impact our results and worsen the constraints. \citet{arf_lett2} found that the impact of non-linear physics is more severe in angular galaxy clustering than in ARF.
 They found that a linear bias was sufficient to describe the ARF on scales larger than $60~h^{-1}$~Mpc, while it was not the case for angular galaxy clustering.
 Indeed, ARF are built upon the average observed redshift along the line of sight in a redshift selection function.
-This is intrinsically different to counting the number of galaxies in a given region in the universe, and consequently systematics and non-linearities are affecting differently each observable.
-In future works we plan to address systematics and non-linearities, aiming to model more realistic settings.
-We expect that the impact of both systematics and non-linearities will depend on the survey and on the targeted galaxy sample, as ongoing work on existing galaxy surveys is indicating.
+This is intrinsically different to counting the number of galaxies in a given region in the universe, and consequently systematics and non-linearities affect each observable differently.
+In future works, we plan to address systematics and non-linearities, aiming to model more realistic settings.
+We expect that the impact of both systematics and non-linearities will depend on the survey and on the targeted galaxy sample, as ongoing work on existing galaxy surveys indicates.